Euroduplex: History

 Riding on the success of the concept TGV Duplex, the company decided to develop a fleet of interoperable trains, especially suitable for 15 kV 16 2/3 Hz.
 The train is a tricurrent version of TGV Duplex.

 The Euroduplex entered commercial operation by SNCF on 11 December 2011.

 In parallel with the development of high-speed lines internationally, Alstom SA won a tender for the supply of equipment for a high-speed TGV for Morocco, the first high-speed train on the African continent.

 Operators

 SNCF

-TGV Euroduplex (2N2) number 4703 train parked at the Belfort — Montbéliard TGV railway station during station's inauguration.
-In background the TGV Duplex Dasye number 746 train.
+TGV Euroduplex (2N2) number 4704 train in Gare de Bettembourg.

 In June 2007, in addition to 25 extra TGV Dasye sets (+ 3 others 2008), the SNCF has placed a large order for 55 Alstom tricurrent high-speed trains, TGV 2N2.

 These 55 trains can be divided into: